slds-lmu/yahpo_gym/docs/_sources/getting_started.rst.txt

 Usage
 =======================

-This example showcases the simplicity of YAHPO Gym's API.
+This example showcases the simplicity of `YAHPO Gym`'s API.
 Additional, more in-depth examples can be found in the `Examples <https://slds-lmu.github.io/yahpo_gym/examples.html>`_.

 .. code-block:: python